thuml/depyf/README.md

-# :snake: depyf: decompile python functions, from bytecode to source code!
+# 🐍 depyf: decompile python functions, from bytecode to source code!

 This is used primarily to understand the bytecode produced by PyTorch 2.0 Dynamo (PT 2.0 compiler stack).